KishanMishra1/zed-talk/README.md

 # zed-talk
-- marked for alpha testing
+- marked for beta testing